-PR0XY

-THIS PROXY SOLICITED BY THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS

-ON MAY 28, 1997, 9:00 A.M., CLEVELAND, OHIO TIME

-The undersigned appoints David M. Gabrielsen and Richard A. Firehammer, Jr. as proxy holders.
-Each shall have the power to appoint a substitute and is authorized to represent and vote, as designated hereon, all shares of Universal Electronics Inc. held of record by the undersigned as of April 23, 1997 at the Annual Meeting of Stockholders to be held on May 28, 1997, 9:00 a.m., Cleveland, Ohio time, or any adjournments or postponements thereof.
-The Board of Directors recommends a vote FOR the election of the four persons nominated as Directors by the Board of Directors and FOR proposals 2 and 3.

-(continu ed on reverse s side) 1.
-Election of Directors D AUTHORITY to or all nominees lis ted below Pau id M. Gabrielsen l D. Arling k S. Kopaskie Class II Nominee: F. Rush McKnight (INSTRUCTIONS: TO WITHHOL THAT NOMINEE'S NAME IN TH DUAL NOMINEE, W WRITE Proposal to ratify and a Incentive Plan and award 1996 Stock [ ] FOR [ ] AGAINST [ ] ABSTAIN Proposal to ratify appoi auditors. ntment of Price W aterhouse LLP as independent [ ] FOR [ ] AGAINST [ ] ABSTAIN THIS PROXY, WHEN PROPERLY E BY THE UNDERSIGNED SHAREHOL VOTED FOR THE ELECTION OF T DF DIRECTORS AND FOR PROPOS BROUGHT BEFORE THE MEETING, DER.
-IF NO DIRECT HE FOUR PERSONS N ALS 2 AND 3 AND, ION IS MADE, THIS OMINATED AS DIREC AS TO ANY OTHER M PROXY WILL BE TORS BY THE BOA ARD Please sign name exactly as by joint tenants, both shou administrator, trustee, or corporation, please sign in officer.
-If a partnership, ld sign.
-When sig guardian, please full corporate n ning as attorney, give full title a ame by President executor, s such.
-If a or other author rized - Signature Date Signature oate
+PROXY UNIVERSAL ELECTRONICS INC. PROXY THIS PROXY SOLICITED BY THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS ON JUNE 8, 1999, 9:00 A.M., LOS ANGELES, CALIFORNIA TIME The undersigned appoints Camille Jayne and Paul D. Arling as proxy holders.
+Each shall have the power to appoint a substitute and is authorized to represent and vote, as designated hereon, all shares of Universal Electronics Inc. held of record by the undersigned as of April 15, 1999 at the Annual Meeting of Stockholders to be held on June 8, 1999, 9:00 a.m., Los Angeles, California time, or any adjournments or postponements thereof.
+The Board of Directors recommends a vote FOR the election of all persons nominated as Directors by the Board of Directors and FOR proposals 2 and 3. (continued on reverse side) 1.
+Election of Directors [] FOR all nominees listed below (except as marked to the contrary) [] WITHHOLD AUTHORITY to vote for all nominees listed below Class I Nominees: Paul D. Arling Class II Nominee: J.C.
+Sparkman Camille Jayne (INSTRUCTIONS: TO WITHHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL NOMINEE, WRITE THAT NOMINEE'S NAME IN THE SPACE PROVIDED BELOW.)
+2. Proposal to ratify and approve Universal Electronics Inc. 1999 Stock Incentive Plan. [] FOR [] AGAINST [] ABSTAIN 3.
+Proposal to ratify appointment of PricewaterhouseCoopers LLP as independent auditors. [] FOR [] AGAINST [] ABSTAIN THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED SHAREHOLDER.
+IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF ALL PERSONS NOMINATED AS DIRECTORS BY THE BOARD OF DIRECTORS AND FOR PROPOSALS 2 AND 3 AND, AS TO ANY OTHER MATTERS PROPERLY BROUGHT BEFORE THE MEETING, AS THE PROXIES MAY DIRECT.

+corporation, please sign in full corporate name by President or other authorized officer.
+If a partnership, please sign in partnership name by authorized person.

+Date

+Signature

+Date

+Please sign name exactly as name appears on the other side.
+When shares are held by joint tenants, both should sign.
+When signing as attorney, executor, administrator, trustee, or guardian, please give full title as such.
+If a

+Signature